addisonbeck/binwarden/README.md

 ## Installation

 1. To prepare: ensure `$HOME/bin/binwarden` is somewhere in your `$PATH`.
-1. Be ready to login in to your Bitwarden company account.
 1. To install: from a terminal run the following command to clone and set up the project in `$HOME/bin/binwarden`.
     ```bash
     curl -s https://raw.githubusercontent.com/addisonbeck/binwarden/main/cloners/clone-binwarden \
     --output clone-binwarden.sh && \
     bash clone-binwarden.sh
     ```
-1. To use: run some scripts!
+1. To use run the following command: `b --help`

 ## Usage

-You can do a lot with these scripts.
+You can do a lot with this tool.
 Here are some general highlights:

 ### Cloning and Scaffolding Bitwarden Projects